 Based on interviews with women and men involved in the process, the language around women's inclusion grew out of an ongoing lobbying effort by civil society groups and female EAO delegates for a 30 percent quota.
 Through these combined efforts, the EAOs jointly agreed to include a 30 percent quota in their final demands to amend the NCA in June 2015.
 Multiple interviewees recounted an EAO leadership debate on the exact percentage.
 Women's organizations and members of the NCCT suggested a stipulation for "at least 30 percent women," in keeping with CEDAW.
-Those at the table raised a concern that this language could allow up to 100 percent women in the dialogue, which would not be appropriate.
-They countered with "up to 30 percent women," so there would be a cap.
+Those at the table raised a concern that this language could allow up to 100 percent women," so there would be a cap.
 Finally, parties supposedly agreed on "30 percent women," removing the "up to" or "at least" qualifiers.